 Gross profit is calculated as total revenue less cost of goods sold and gross margin is calculated as gross profit divided by total revenue.
 Included as cost of goods sold are costs associated with the production and procurement of products, such as labor and overhead, inbound freight costs, manufacturing depreciation, purchasing and receiving costs, and inspection costs.
-Gross profit was \$9.6 million in the first quarter of 2024, or 57.9% of net revenue, as compared to gross profit of approximately \$5.2 million, or 62.4% of net revenue, in the prior year period.
-The decrease in gross profit as a percentage of sales is primarily due to the prior year period included a one-time adjustment for higher absorption of fixed costs than our typical quarters.
+Gross profit was \$12.6 million in the fiscal quarter of 2024, or 62.0% of net revenue, as compared to gross profit of approximately \$6.2 million, or 53.9% of net revenue, in the prior year period.
+The improvement in gross profit as a percentage of sales is primarily due to the increase in the proportion of high margin direct to customer sales, from 62% of total sales in the prior year period to 75% of sales in the fiscal quarter of 2024.
+The improvement was also due to higher absorption of fixed costs by increased production volume and due to reduced reliance on price discounts for sales promotions.